mebeim/aoc/2019/README.md

 - Each of the *outer* portals brings us to the inner portal of the previous depth level, except for depth 0 portals.
 - The entrance and exit can only be used from depth 0.
-- No otuer portal at depth 0 can be used.
+- No outer portal at depth 0 can be used.

 We still have to find a way to travel from `AA` to `ZZ`, but this time we'll have to go in and out of different levels of the same maze to find the shortest